 with unusual names.
 Other persons of note on this page are Louis and Mildred Nizer - the last two names - Mr. Nizer was a famous attorney and author.

 Speaking of Fred Allen, here is a new-time radio intro clip to the post-war version of the Fred Allen Christmas show with the sketch: Santa Claus goes on Strike.

-This intro was done by John Grams on WTMJ in Milwaukee, Wisconsin during the 1970s.
+I think this intro was done by John Grams on WTMJ in Milwaukee, Wisconsin during the holiday season of 1974.
 Recorded off my crystal set on an old Magnavox reel-to-reel recorder - you can

 hear at about 30 seconds into this clip where I flipped the speed from 1 7/8 to 3 3/4 inches per second :) BTW, the verse of Jingle Bells sung in Polish was from

 this record by Joe Gumin.
 Billie the Brownie was probably voiced here by